1. attending a conference or seminar (possibly as a participant).

 1. Student travel is allowable on procurement card.
 May need to have limit on card increased. (cards limited to $2500)

-2. Faculty member may receive cash advance from Bursar's Office in accordance with per diem guidelines.
+2. Faculty member may receive cash advance from Cash and Treasury in accordance with per diem guidelines.

 3. Faculty member and/or students may pay expenditures out of their own funds and request reimbursement upon return.